 - ACT Resident;

 - have a disability that is attributed to a physical, cognitive, intellectual, psychosocial or sensory impairment;

-- The impairment is likely to be permanent and reduces capacity to communicate, to interact socially, to learn, to move about or to care for yourself; and
+- the impairment is likely to be permanent and reduces capacity to communicate, to interact socially, to learn, to move about or for self-care; and

 Is medical proof of disability required?

-Participants will not be required to provide medical certification of disability however a referral form will be required outlining the impact of a person’s disability.
-Participants who are not NDIS participants may be requested to test their NDIS eligibility before financial support is provided.
+Participants are not required to provide medical certification of disability however a referral form is required outlining the impact of a person’s disability.
+Referrals for people who are not NDIS participants may be requested to test their NDIS eligibility before financial support is provided.

 What is the emergency funding for?

-- The provision of short term disability support whilst a person is waiting an access decision and NDIS plan.
+- The provision of short-term disability support whilst a person, who is at risk of crisis, is waiting an access decision and NDIS plan

 - The provision of disability support for people who meet the disability criteria for the NDIS but are found ineligible due to residency requirements.